"You cannot better be employ'd."

 Assistant Stage Manager (Non AEA): Assists stage manager with coordination and execution of assigned shows.
 Responsible for creation and maintenance of the majority of show paperwork for assigned shows.
 Oversees all backstage operations during tech and performances.

 Greenshow/Words Cubed Stage Manager (Non AEA): Responsible for the coordination and execution of The Greenshow and the Festival’s new play reading series, Words Cubed.
 Oversees all rehearsals, notes, running lists, paperwork for shows.
 May assist administrative assistant with general office duties and scheduling.

 Stage Management Administrative Assistant: Coordinates all scheduling of rehearsal spaces for the repertory season.
 Schedules all fittings, secondary, and music rehearsals.
 Creates and distributes daily call paperwork.
+Manages daily operations of the stage management office in coordination with the Festival stage manager.
 May cover primary or secondary rehearsals as needed.

-Production Assistant: Responsible for set up of rehearsal room, line notes, prompting, and script changes for assigned show.
+Production Assistant: Responsible for set up of rehearsal room, line notes, prompting, and tracking script changes for assigned shows.
 Assists assistant stage manager with paperwork for productions throughout rehearsal process as needed.
 Some positions will continue into the run of the shows.